reverendhomer/i3-volume/README.md

 #### Requirements
 * [i3wm](http://i3wm.org) - A better tiling and dynamic window manager
 * [notify-osd](https://launchpad.net/notify-osd) - Canonical's on-screen-display notification agent
-* [pulseaudio](http://pulseaudio.org) - Sound system for POSIX OSes.
-Typically provided by your OS distribution

 #### Conflicts
 dunst will not work with i3-volume's notifications.
 If you wish to use notifications you must use notify-osd.